rapidsai/cuml/wiki/python/ESTIMATOR_GUIDE.md

 While the automatic converions from type annotations works for many estimator functions, sometimes its necessary to explicitly decorate an estimator method.
 This allows developers greater flexibility over the input argument, output type and output dtype.

-Which decorator to use for an estimator function is determed by 2 factors:
+Which decorator to use for an estimator function is determined by 2 factors:

 1. Function return type
 2. Whether the function is on a class deriving from `Base`